 - Stir to combine.

-- Finally, top with the oranges and cranberries to make it look prettier than Elsa from Frozen and then enjoy!
+- Finally, top with the oranges and cranberries to make it look prettier than Elsa from Frozen, and then enjoy!

 Variation tips: This can be made with blueberries and some sort of blue raspberry juice, or you can try some peachy mango juice, which also adds a bit of tropical fun to this drink.
 The main takeaways are the Sprite and the alcohol, which need to be chilled.
-Punch is great because it look like anything you want and is usually a great centerpiece.
+Punch is great because it looks like anything you want and is usually a great centerpiece.